Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

 Under the action of the time-reversal symmetry, any vector in the canonical basis expansion of $\Gamma^{[-L, L+1]}_\omega(\one)$ is mapped to but as we demonstrated above the coefficients are equal, hence either both or neither vector appears in the sum.
 Thus $\Gamma^{[-L, L+1]}_\omega(\one)$ is invariant under time-reversal symmetry for every nondegenerate bi-infinite sequence of values $(\omega_j)_{j\in \Z}$ in $(0, \pi/2) \cup (\pi/2, \pi)$. \end{proof}

 Recent works of Ogata \cite{Ogata_z2} generalized and extended the works of Pollmann et al. \cite{Pollman_et_al_z2, Pollmann_et_al_entanglement} and Tasaki \cite{Tasaki_prs, Tasaki_book} showing that for time-reversal protected pure states on the spin chain, there is a $\Z_2$-topological index.
 A key step in Ogata's method is the fact that injective matrix product states have a unique MPS representations (up to unitary conjugation and a phase)\cite{FannesNachtergaeleWerner_pure, Perez-Garcia_et_al}, and that furthermore, they obey Matsui's \emph{split property} \cite{Matsui_split, Matsui_entropy}.
 Ogata shows in \cite[Theorem 6.1]{Ogata_cmp} that her index agrees with the index of \cite{Pollman_et_al_z2} in the case of a matrix product state.

-While it is generally known that string order parameters correspond to local symmetries of MPS \cite{PG_StringOrder} (which again utilizes the uniqueness of injective MPS representations) we do not currently know if such a uniqueness theorem exists for \emph{ergodically disordered} injective matrix product states.
-We are also not aware of any literature that shows that the index calculation in \cite{Tasaki_prs} is the same as the index from \cite{Ogata_z2} (though in the aforementioned works, both Tasaki and Ogata conclude that the AKLT state has index $-1$).
+While it is generally known that string order parameters correspond to local symmetries of MPS \cite{PG_StringOrder} (which again utilizes the uniqueness of injective MPS representations) we are not currently aware if there is a uniqueness theorem for \emph{ergodically disordered} injective matrix product states.
+It is also an open question as to whether the index calculation in \cite{Tasaki_prs, Tasaki_HeisenbergChain} is the same as the index from \cite{Ogata_z2} (though both Tasaki's index and Ogata's index numerically agree for the AKLT model).
 For these reasons, we seek to explicitly compute the $\Z_2$-index of $\nu_\omega$ using the methods presented in \cite{Tasaki_prs}, without appealing to the methods of \cite{Ogata_z2,Pollman_et_al_z2,Pollmann_et_al_entanglement}, and \cite[Section 8.3.4]{Tasaki_book}.

 We shall take a few lines to recall Tasaki's method from \cite{Tasaki_prs}.
 Recall that the \emph{Affleck-Lieb twist operator} is a pure tensor of local unitary operators in the spin chain defined as follows: for $L>1$ an integer, set with $S^z_j$ the $j$-site spin-z matrix for a spin 1.
 Tasaki then goes on to show the following \begin{thm}[Theorem 1 \cite{Tasaki_prs}] Suppose $\varphi$ is the unique \emph{gapped} ground state of a local Hamiltonian on the spin-1 chain.
 Then, the value $\varphi(T_\ell)$ is real and has constant sign for $\ell$ sufficiently large.
 In particular, the quantity $\mathscr{O}(\varphi):= \lim_{\ell \to \infty} \frac{\varphi(T_\ell)}{|\varphi(T_\ell)|}\in \{\pm 1\}\,.$ \end{thm}